 Details: 88-94 Farringdon Road, EC1R 3EA | Open Mon-Sat 12-2.30pm, 6-10pm; Sundays 12-4pm

 Ask For Janice

 It’s all day cafe-restaurant, styled like a hipster’s studio apartment: distressed floorboards, hanging plants, vintage grandma tables with mis-matched metal stools; and more.
 For lunch they’ve got various sandwiches, salads, and soups, as well as a few larger dishes.
 Dinner takes the form of small plates with a slight Middle Eastern lilt – warm flatbread; labneh; carrot fritters with watercress and orange salad; and ox cheek with black lime, kohlrabi, and yoghurt.
-There’s cocktails, wine, and craft beer on tap – but you’ll come for the gin, given their 50-strong collection.
+There’s cocktails, wine, and craft beer on tap – but you’ll come for the gin, given their 40-strong collection.
+READ MORE

 Details: 50-52 Long Lane, EC1A 9EJ | Open weekdays 7.30am-midnight, Saturdays 10.30am-midnight

 BEST BARS IN FARRINGDON

 Brought to you by the team behind award-winning Old Street speakeasy Nightjar, Oriole is a tropical basement bar focused on transporting you through time and around the world with every drink.
 You’ll find it tucked beneath Smithfield Market, down some stairs, and past a golden curtain.
 Here, surrounded by far-flung treasures, you can pick yourself a drink from one of three sections: The Old World, The New World, And The Orient, alongside a few nibbles if you wish, and sip to the sound of live jazz, playing there seven nights a week.
 READ MORE

 Details: East Poultry Avenue, EC1A 9LH | Open daily 6pm-late